 3M 4941 VHB Double Sided Foam Tape

-We are going to use this 3M 4941 to mount our Ikea vanity mirror in the bathroom to the wall.
-Stay tuned to find out if it ends up in pieces on the floor!
+We used this 3M 4941 to mount our Ikea vanity mirror in the bathroom to the wall.
+Worked pretty well, until the west coast humidity weakened it.

 Our outdoor speakers were damaged when we purchased the trailer and we replaced them with these Pyle PLMRS5W 5.25-Inch 2 Way Marine Speakers.
 They weren’t expensive, so I assume we are going to get what we pay for, but having loud music outside isn’t really a priority.

 The Wi-Fi Ranger products have been used by a few of the other full-time RV bloggers we have followed.
 This will boost available Wi-Fi signals, and can also set up a Wi-Fi network inside the trailer to connect all your devices to.

 These are items that we have researched, but we don’t want or need anymore.
 Some items were researched during the time that we were planning to renovate our old fifth-wheel trailer.